-Just like you cannot walk without blood, a vehicle will not run for long without oil.
-You will need to put the right type and the right amount at the right time.
-If you go wrong in any of this, then something might go wrong.
-Oil lubricates the internal moving parts of the engine and prevents them from wearing out fast.
-Engine oil also prevents dirt from building up and overheating.
+Just like you cannot walk without blood, a vehicle will not run for long without engine oil.
+You need to put the right type and the right amount of engine oil.
+If you go wrong in any of these, then it will cause issues.

 Check Oil Hot or Cold

 Checking the level of your motor oil prevents you from inconveniences when driving.
-It is advisable that you check the oil regularly helps you to discover any problems your car may develop.
-Replacing it at the right time will increase the performance and efficiency of your engine.
+It is advisable that you check the oil regularly to help you know the oil level and prevent low oil issues.

 What to Use When Checking Oil

-You may like: How to Remove a stuck Oil Dipstick Tube?
-All that You Need to know
+Read Also: How to Remove a Stuck Oil Dipstick Tube?
+All that You Need to Know

-Checking engine oil is not a difficult task and it will also not take you too much time.
+Checking engine oil is not a difficult task, and it will also not take you too much time.
 These are the steps on how you check the oil in your vehicle.
-For more understanding, you can also watch.

 Step 1: Park Your Vehicle

-Start by parking your car on a leveled surface.
-This will help you to get the correct reading.
-If the engine was in use for a long time, wait for it to cool down for around 10 to 15 minutes.
-It will also give the oil a chance to settle down.
-Most manufacturers these days have recalibrated the dipstick to give a correct reading irrespective of whether the oil is oil or cold.
+Start by parking your car on a level surface.
+This will help you get the correct reading.
+If the engine was in use for a long time, wait for it to cool down for around 5 to 15 minutes.
+It will allow the oil to settle down.
+Most manufacturers have recalibrated the dipstick to give a correct reading, irrespective of whether the oil is hot or cold.

 Step 2: Pop the Hood

-Always remember that checking oil should be done when the engine is off.
-After that, open the hood of the vehicle and locate where the dipstick is.
+Always remember that checking the oil should be done when the engine is off.
+Open the hood of the vehicle and locate where the dipstick is.
 It is mainly located around the engine.
 In most cases, it has an orange or red plastic tab on it.

 Step 3: Remove and Wipe the Dipstick

 After locating the dipstick, remove it.
-It will most probably have some oil reading, but it is not accurate.
-So, wipe the oil off the dipstick with a clean cloth.
-Always make sure that the dipstick you use to check the oil is dry for accuracy.
+It will mostly have some oil readings.
+Wipe the oil off the dipstick with a clean cloth and ensure it is dry.

 Step 4: Insert the dipstick

-When the dipstick is dry, insert it into the oil and pull it back.
-It will give you a reading.
-By looking at it, you will see the level of the oil.
-Wipe the dipstick again and re-insert for confirmation.
+Insert the dipstick into its tube and pull it out.
+You will see the oil level on the dipstick.
+Wipe the dipstick and re-insert for confirmation.

 Step 5: Check the Color and Consistency

-Before you finish the process, inspect the consistency and color of the oil visually.
-This will help you to know if the oil needs to be changed.
-In case the oil on the stick is milky, gritty, thick, or black, then that is an indicator that it needs to be changed.
+Before you finish the process, inspect the consistency and color of the oil.
+This will help you know if the oil needs to be changed.
+In case the oil on the stick is gritty, thick, or black, then that is an indicator that it needs to be changed.

 Step 6: Put the dipstick back

-After you are comfortable with the level, color, and consistency of the motor oil, wipe the dipstick with a cloth and put it back in the tube completely.
+If you are comfortable with the level, color, and consistency of the motor oil, wipe the dipstick with a cloth and put it back in the tube.
 Ensure that the stick is well inserted and close the hood.

-In case the oil is off-colored or the level is low, then it is advisable to do something as soon as possible.
+In case the oil is off-colored, or the level is low, then it is advisable to take necessary actions as soon as possible.
 You can refill the oil if it is low or change it if off-colored.
 If you do not know how to go about it, visit your garage or consult an oil expert.

 Frequently Asked Questions (FAQs)